richardhofman6/ansiblers.unifi/README.md

 ## Requirements

-You need the EPEL Repository from Fedora Project enabled to be able to install the requirements (MongoDB etc).
+You need the [EPEL Repository](https://fedoraproject.org/wiki/EPEL) from Fedora Project enabled to be able to install the requirements (MongoDB etc):

 ## Usage

-You must download the ZIP of the UniFi Controller software from the Ubiquiti website and save it to the same folder as the playbook as "UniFi.zip"
+Ubiquiti's license does not allow redistribution of the software ZIP, so you must manually download the ZIP of the UniFi Controller software from the Ubiquiti website and save it to the same folder as the playbook as "UniFi.zip"

 Optionally, update the playbook variable 'ntp_server' to point to your preferred NTP server for the AP's to use.